zextras/tech-doc/source/carbonio/migration/migration-ldap.rst

 .. _mig-zx-ldap:

 ================================================================
- From Generic E-mail Systems Based on Compatible AD or Openldap
+ From Generic E-mail Systems Based on Compatible AD or OpenLDAP
 ================================================================

 This procedure is quite similar to :ref:`migration-other`.
 The only